VariantSync/Vatras/src/CC.lagda.md

   ∎
 ```

-To implement transformation to binary normal form, we have to generate new choices, and thus new names.
+To implement transformation to binary normal form, we have to generate new choices, and thus new dimensions.
-When generating a new name, we have to assume that it does not exist yet or otherwise, we cannot preserve semantics.
+When generating a new name for a new dimension, we have to assume that it does not exist yet or otherwise, we cannot preserve semantics.
-For example, when generating names by appending tick marks, `toCC₂ (D⟨a,b,D'⟨c, d⟩⟩) = D⟨a, D'⟨b, D'⟨c, d⟩⟩⟩` which has different semantics than the input.
+For example, when generating names by appending tick marks, we may get `toCC₂ (D⟨a,b,D'⟨c, d⟩⟩) ≡ D⟨a, D'⟨b, D'⟨c, d⟩⟩⟩` which has different semantics than the input.
 ```agda
 newDim : Dimension → Dimension
 newDim s = s ++ "'"